Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 * revolute/rotational with 3 values of omega and 3 values of q.
 From omega and v, a v is calculated. omega are orthonormal axis values of the rotating axis. q is a point on the axis.
 * translational/linear with omega being 3 values with 0 each, and v being 3 values of the direction of the axis

 Endpoint position and orientation for reference angles, e.g. all angles being 0.
-This is called M. M is a transformation matrix as described on the firmware page with a 3x3 rotation matrix and a 1x3 position vector, put together in a 4x4 matrix.
+This is called Gst(0) or HSt(0) or M. Gst(0) is a transformation matrix as described on the firmware page with a 3x3 rotation matrix and a 1x3 position vector, put together in a 4x4 matrix.
 It contains the orientation and position of the endpoint for given actuator angles (revolute joints) / positions (linear joints).
+Often all angles being 0 degrees or the home positions are taken as base for calculation of Gst(0).

 Crossing points of axes and endpoint position.
 This can probably be calculated from the other paramters or from the DH parameters if they are provided, also.